MLHale/nebraska-gencyber/teachers/firewall/README.md

 > 3. Local Port: ```any```
 > 4. Remote Port: ```any```

-If you only host a webserver with the docker container or a DNS server, you need is the following configuration:
+If you only wanted to host a webserver container or a DNS server container, this rule allows unecessary exposure to all other ports.
+By applying the minimization principle we can reduce the attack surface.
+What we need is the following configuration if all we want to do is expose web services and perhaps allow incoming DNS requests:

 > 1. Program: `%ProgramFiles%\Docker\Docker\resources\vpnkit.exe`
 > 2. Protocol: ```TCP```
 > 3. Local Port: ```80, 443```
 > 4. Remote Ports: ```any```

-and
+and (2nd rule is optional for the cloudbit container app, rule may be just disabled)

 > 1. Program: `%ProgramFiles%\Docker\Docker\resources\vpnkit.exe`
 > 2. Protocol: ```UDP```